nonie-sys/monero-timestamp/README.md

 Enter a new password for the wallet:
 Confirm password:
 ```

-Create a new address and transfer a piconero to that address.
+No Password.
+Now create a new address and transfer a piconero to that address.

 ```bash
 [wallet 437M8F]: address